fragarco/abasc/docs/en/abasc.md

 ## Memory Management

-The memory layout of a program compiled with BASC is structured as follows:
+The memory layout of a program compiled with ABASC is structured as follows:

 | Address           | Description                                                                |
 | ----------------- | -------------------------------------------------------------------------- |